Battle of Algiers (1956–1957): Intelligence, torture and summary executions

+Bigeard, first denied the practice of torture by the French army, but was obliged to retract his statement following Massu's confession and remorse.
+Bigeard later justified the torture in Algeria as a "necessary evil," while claiming to have never practised it himself.
+However, numerous witnesses attest to the contrary.
+Massu recalled seeing Bigeard torturing a prisoner with electric shocks (the gegene).
+When he asked him what he was doing, Bigeard replied, 'we already did it in Indochina.
+We're not going to stop here'.
+Captain Robert Frequelin, intelligence officer in Bigeard's Parachute Regiment, admitted to R. F. G. Sarell of the British Consulate General in Algiers that they tortured every one of their prisoners.
+The only exception, he claimed, was Larbi Ben M'hidi.
+According to Paul Teitgen, secretary general of the French police in Algiers in 1957, Bigeard put the victim's feet in a basin, poured quick-setting cement in and threw the person into the sea from a helicopter on so-called "death flights".The victims were called "crevettes Bigeard", lit.
+Bigeard shrimps.

 Interlude and reorganisation

 By late March 1957 the FLN organisation within Algiers had been completely broken, with most of the FLN leadership killed or underground and no bombs went off in Algiers.
 The 10e DP were withdrawn from the city and redeployed to engage the FLN in the Kabylia.
 However Yacef set about rebuilding his organisation within Algiers.

 In April one of Yacef's collaborators, Djamila Bouhired was arrested by a French patrol, Yacef following her and disguised as a woman attempted to shoot her, but only succeeded in wounding her and Yacef fled back into the Casbah.

 Second phase

 In early May two paratroopers were shot in the street by the FLN, their comrades led by one of Trinquier's informers attacked a bath-house which was believed to be an FLN hideout, killing almost 80 Algerians.

 On 3 June Yacef's forces planted bombs in street lamps at bus stops in the centre of Algiers, the explosions killed eight and wounded 90, a mix of French and Algerians.
 On 9 June a bomb exploded at the Casino on the outskirts of Algiers killing nine and injuring 85.
 Following the burial of the dead from the casino, the Pied-Noirs started a ratonnade that resulted in five Algerians dead and more than 50 injured.
 As a result of this upturn in violence the 10e DP was again deployed to Algiers.

 In July informal negotiations took place between Yacef and Germaine Tillion to try to agree a deal whereby attacks on civilians would stop in return for the French ceasing to guillotine members of the FLN.
 During this period a number of FLN bombs were planted but with no civilian casualties.